datagouv/fr-format/CONTRIBUTING.md

 For more details, follow the sections below.

-## Reporting Issues or suggesting improvements
+## Reporting issues or suggesting improvements

 If you encounter a bug or have a suggestion, please: